HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 Check whether the certain player is playing.
 Returns True if the player is playing.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public float[][] GetAudioData(int playerIndex, int sampleSizePerChannel)
 Get the audio PCM data of each channel in float array.
 The order of the channel is the same as the order of the stream's audio channel layout, e.g. C L R Ls Rs.
 The **playerIndex** is the index of the player in multistream properties, the **sampleSizePerChannel** is the requested data size of each audio channel.
-Please use this API when **unityAudio** is set to true.
+Please use this API when **UnityAudio** is set to true.

 #### public void FillAudioData(int playerIndex, float[] audioData, int channelIndex)
 Fill the audio buffer with new audio PCM data.
 The **playerIndex** is the index of the player in multistream properties.
 The **audioData** is the audio buffer that will be filled with new audio data.
 The **channelIndex** is the index of the audio channel.
 The order of the channel index must be the same as the order of the stream's audio channel layout, e.g. C=0, L=1, R=2, Ls=3, Rs=4.
-Please use this API when **unityAudio** is set to true.
+Please use this API when **UnityAudio** is set to true.

 #### public int GetAudioSessionId(int playerIndex)
 Provide the audio session identifier.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.